How to pronounce falafel

 Some argue that falafel actually originated in Egypt thousands of years ago.
 In Egyptian cuisine, there is a similar dish called “ta’amiya,” made from fava beans or a combination of fava beans and chickpeas.
 The use of fava beans in Egypt can be traced back to ancient times, as they were grown along the Nile River.

-See also How to make stuffing from a packet
+See also How to get into rehab

 In fact, there are hieroglyphic inscriptions dating back to 3500 BCE that depict people making and eating a round-shaped food that closely resembles modern-day falafel.